-We analysed 3 climate-related scenarios, which align with the financial services sector-level scenarios:
+The first workshop focused on the construction of the 3 climate-related scenarios, while the second workshop focused on the analysis.
+The scenarios align with the financial services sector-level scenarios:

 - 1. Orderly 1.5 degrees Celsius scenario.

 - 2. Too Little Too Late >2.0 degrees Celsius scenario.

 - 3. Hothouse >3.0 degrees Celsius scenario.